Prohibited sectors

 • Retail sales outlets only in cities with a population of more than 1 million as per the 2011 census.

-iii.
-FDI in township, housing, built-up infrastructure and construction development projects
+iii FDI in the township, housing, built-up infrastructure, and construction development projects

-• FDI has been allowed in township, housing, built-up infrastructure and construction development projects (including, inter alia, housing, commercial premises, hotels, resorts, hospitals, educational institutional, recreational facilities, and city and regional level infrastructure).
-The government has allowed to FDI of up to 100 percent under the automatic route in this sector, subject to the following condition:
+• FDI has been allowed in the township, housing, built-up infrastructure, and construction development projects (including, inter alia, housing, commercial premises, hotels, resorts, hospitals, educational institutions, recreational facilities, and city and regional level infrastructure).
+The government has allowed FDI of up to 100 percent under the automatic route in this sector, subject to the following conditions:

-• Minimum area to be developed under each projects should be as under:
+• Minimum area to be developed under each project should be as under:

 • Land area of 10 hectares for serviced housing plots;